PostHog/posthog.com/contents/blog/ceo-diary-4.md

 featuredImageType: full
 ---

-2021 went well for us - especially given we're not even two years old yet.
+2021 went well for PostHog - especially given we're not even two years old yet.

-- 7,000 customers across our range of products (!)
+- 7,014 customers across our range of products (!)
 - 800% increase in organic traffic (!)
 - 300% net revenue retention (!)
 - 0.41 years CAC payback (!)

 What we learned - good and bad...

-# We let people go when we had to, but we didn't re-hire quickly when this happened
+## We were disciplined at letting people go, but we got scared to re-hire

-We hired world class people, and we let people go quickly when it wasn't working (paying them much greater severance than normal when this happened).
+We hired [world class people](../handbook/company/team), and we let people go quickly when it wasn't working (paying much greater [severance](../handbook/people/offboarding#involuntary-departure) than industry standard when this happened).

-Tim and I believed that people working with great people is a huge motivator - talent compounds is one of our values.
-Feedback from our team surveys have since confirmed our team value this.
+Tim and I believed that people working with great people is a huge motivator - [talent compounds](../handbook/company/values#talent-compounds) is one of our [values](../handbook/company/values).
+Feedback from our team surveys have since confirmed our team agrees.

 However, when things didn't work out, we often didn't re-hire for the role quickly, or at all.
 We got scar tissue!
 We must've been hiring for the role in the first place for a reason.

 The end result?
 Lost time - and that has a lot of opportunity cost.
-There must have been a reason to hire in the first place.

-# Achieved focus by making it outcome-based
+## Who to listen to

 It was midway through last year when it clicked.

 We had thousands of companies deploying, but some companies just felt like they were a better fit than others.
 PostHog's platform is exceptionally broad - we have multiple traditional products built in.
-We had doubled the team size too.
+We had doubled the [team])(../handbook/company/team) size too.
 Those things combined makes knowing where to focus particularly challenging!

 We were getting a lot of inbound paid demand, so we felt we should figure out how to get product market fit for our paid product.
 This would force us to have a clear split between our free and paid products.